laissez-faire-btc/safe-remove/BIP.md

 **"Redactable Blockchain in the Permissionless Setting", Deuber et al, 2019,** [https://arxiv.org/abs/1901.03206](https://arxiv.org/abs/1901.03206)

+An academic proposal to enable redaction through a hard fork.
+It would change Bitcoin by adding an additional Merkel tree of redacted data into the block header.
+It also relied on a central authority to decide what to redact, and then redactions would be applied to all nodes.

 **"Redactable Blockchain: Comprehensive Review, Mechanisms, Challenges, Open Issues and Future Research Directions", Abd Ali et al, 2023,** [https://www.mdpi.com/1999-5903/15/1/35](https://www.mdpi.com/1999-5903/15/1/35)

+This is a recent literature review that considers various methods of redacting blockchains (including Bitcoin).
+It goes into depth about the various reasons that a participant may want to redact content.
+It also demonstrates that (as of 2023) there were no realistic and practical solutions to this problem.